washedgram/ebay-view-bot/README.md

 ## TODO
 [ ] txt file for all desired links

-[ ] start on a new link after one finishes
+[ ] start on a new link after one finishes instead of finishing script

 [ ] multithreading